Welcome to my website. I am currently a research scientist at Spellbrush. With the power of AI, we strive to make anime more real than ever!

-In the mean time, I have a theoretical background, as evidenced by my Ph.D. in optimization, online learning, and learning in games completed under the supervision of Jérôme Malick, Franck Iutzeler, and Panayotis Mertikopoulos at Université Grenoble Alpes.
-Finally, I also contributed to the LyCORIS project that implements a number of algorithms for efficient fine-tuning.
-This represents an important topic in making AI more personalized and accessible.
+Before joining Spellbrush, I was a postdoc at Apple MLR, Paris, where I conducted research on vision-language pre-training and generative modeling with a data-centric approach.
+Even before that, I did a theoretical Ph.D. at Université Grenoble Alpes, focusing on optimization, online learning, and learning in games under the supervision of Jérôme Malick, Franck Iutzeler, and Panayotis Mertikopoulos.
+Alongside, I contributed to the LyCORIS project that implements a number of algorithms for efficient fine-tuning.

 Contact: cyberhsieh212 AT gmail DOT com